JulieMckenna/Enigma-Bombe/README.md

     before encoding it to ensure that the bombe will work.
   - It will then ask to input the encrypted message and will print out the settings that machine was set to and the decrypted message.

-## GUI
-- How to interact, what the boxes mean, etc. ----> Tim/Muhammad

 ## Enigma:
 Required Parts - a plugboard(allows up to 10 letters to be swapped), 3 rotors(offset the alphabet), a reflector(the final step)
 User input: Date of message(can be used to auto fill the variables from a database), 10 letter swaps, the 3 rotors(I - V), the reflector (A or B), and the message.